-An amazing Xl of the best ever January signings from Premier League clubs
+An amazing Xl of the Premier League’s best ever January signings

 While Premier League teams have often been renowned for making disastrous panic-buys during the January transfer window, there are a few exceptions.

 We’ve compiled an XI of high-profile players who have bought by Premier League clubs during a January transfer window, arranged in a 4-3-3 formation.

 Very few goalkeepers seem to move during the January transfer window, but Dubravka joined Newcastle United on an initial loan deal in January 2018.

 The Slovakia international did enough to earn a permanent move to St James’ Park and won their Player of the Season award in 2019-20.